aisswaryya/swift-Basics/README.md

 11. Declare another emoji variable with the value “iPhone\u{301}”
 12. Declare a variable that stores the value you get after applying the == operator on the emojis declared in 10) and 11).

-Exercise: Swift Arrays
+Exercise 2: Swift Arrays
 1. Declare an empty Array of type String and initialize it with 3 values
 2. Append the array with [“Boston” “New York”] to the array declared above
 3. Insert the string “San Francisco” at the 3rd index without overwriting the already existing value (Rearrange the indices)
 4. Use removeAt to remove any value from the array.
 5. Print the final count of the array

-Exercise: Swift Loops
+Exercise 3: Swift Loops

 1-	Declare an empty Array of Integers.
 2-	Initialize the array with even numbers between 1 and 100.